srinortner/demongarden/README.txt

 - 2-3 Plant Types DONE(2)
 - Switch between plants to place DONE
 - More waves of enemies
-- Fix Devil not dying from plants
+- Fix Devil not dying from plants DONE

 --------Nice to have